sureiii/computing-work/story.md

 Renee seems so heartbroken...
 The light in her eyes has faded.
 I can't stand seeing her in this state.
-I know Jackson does not like me but it pains me not being able to tell Renee the truth.
+I know Jason does not like me but it pains me not being able to tell Renee the truth.
 I've got to make them get together, somehow.

 The next day...

-*Jackson POV*
+*Jason POV*

 Today is the day where I ask Jessica who Renee likes...
 I do hope that it is me but... there is nothing about me to like about.
 Why would Renee even like someone like me?

 *Narrator*

-Jackson and Jessica went to the cafe after school.
+Jason and Jessica went to the cafe after school.

 *Jessica POV*

 "Hey... so, this is about Renee isn't it?"
-Upon hearing my words, Jackson looked up, startled.
+Upon hearing my words, Jason looked up, startled.
 Did he really think no one would notice?

-*Jackson POV*
+*Jason POV*

 "H-how did you know?"
 I was relieved that I did not have to explain myself to Jessica, but I was still clueless as to how she knew what I was about to say.